apache/guacamole-manual/src/serial-console-configuration.md

 For these, set `reverse-connect` to `true`. guacd then **binds a local TCP port and waits for the device to connect to it**, rather than dialing out.
-The first inbound connection is accepted and bridged to the terminal exactly as an ordinary network connection: `network-protocol` (`raw` or `rfc2217`) still selects the framing, and the automatic reconnection behavior described above still applies — on disconnect, guacd resumes listening for the next inbound connection.
+The first inbound connection is accepted and bridged to the terminal exactly as an ordinary network connection: `network-protocol` (`raw`, `rfc2217`, or `telnet`) still selects the framing, and the automatic reconnection behavior described above still applies — on disconnect, guacd resumes listening for the next inbound connection.

 | Parameter | Description |
 | --------- | ----------- |